tomas4/grid-correl-atcor/README.md

 L2A_vrt-img.sh - Script to take zip file with Sentinel-2 L2A SAFE T33UWR imagery, unzip it and create .VRT and .IMG files for all resolution image bands for that tile (for other tile than T33UWR - edit the USER VARIABLES in the script).
           This instance invoked as /home/tom/scripts/L2A_vrt-img.sh
 ```
-**Please note, [issue 2](https://github.com/tomas4/grid-correl-atcor/issues/2) have been closed, but it brought change in values reported by QGIS - it now reports values of reflectance, numbers less than 1, while previous version reported quantized values, numbers generally in thousands.
-This may affect your workflows.
-For example if you have prepared color styles for the files, you have to rework them, or the multiband files will generally look as solid black.**
+**Please note, [issue 2](https://github.com/tomas4/grid-correl-atcor/issues/2) has been closed, but it brought a change in values reported by QGIS - it now reports values of reflectance, numbers less than 1.
+In contrast, the previous version reported quantized values, numbers generally in thousands.
+This may affect your workflow.
+For example, if you have prepared color styles for the files, you must rework them, or the multiband files will generally look like solid black.**
 ***
 ## r.buff.cloudmask.py
 Script to despeckle and buffer cloud mask derived from SCL classification (or other cloud mask containing artifacts in the form of misclassified small few pixel clouds or small holes in them).
 It works within the [GRASS GIS](https:/grass.osgeo.org) 7.x session.
-The buffering is there also to mask out areas in close vicinity of detected clouds, where usually are present thin clouds not detected properly and strong neigborhood effects (parasite light reflected off cloud edge etc.).
+The buffering is there also to mask out areas in close vicinity of detected clouds, where usually thin clouds are not appropriately detected and strong neighborhood effects (parasite light reflected off cloud edge, etc.).
 The script is needed by L2A_grass_atcor.sh.
 See *i.grid.correl.atcor.py* for installation instructions.

 ### Synopsis